rfuchs256/Samsung-Program-Assignment-/CodeBook.md

     y_test.txt |~Samsung/UCI HAR Dataset/test |The activity codes 1-6
     X_train.txt |~Samsung/UCI HAR Dataset/train |The data for the train dataset y_train.txt |~Samsung/UCI HAR Dataset/train |The activity codes 1-6
     Column.csv |~Samsung/UCI HAR Dataset |This file contains the variable names and the column numbers to extract the mean and std.
-This file was created in excel.
+This file was created in excel and then loaded into R dataframe.

   Description of the Activity_labels.txt